carlescliment/handy-tests-bundle/UPGRADE-1.1.md

 ##The old convention approach

 In the 1.0 version of the FactoryGirl, many decision were made based on stablishing conventions.
-In order to create a factory of an entity, you wrote the name of the entity and FactoryGirl then looked for a class named "Entity" + "Factory" in the defined namespace.
+In order to create a factory of an entity, you passed the name of the entity as an argument to build/create and FactoryGirl then looked for a class named "Entity" + "Factory" in the defined namespace.
 This approach had many flaws:

 - You had to contain all your factories in the same namespace.
 This made difficult to decouple bundles and share them between projects.

 - You had no control over dependency injection.
 It was the FactoryGirl itself who handled it.
-So if you needed another services in your factories, you had to create them in constructor or pass them to create/build method in the array.
+So if you needed another services in your factories, you had to create them in constructor or pass them to build/create method in the array.

 ##The new configuration approach